-In our blog posts and on our website, we often talk about various bacterial strains that are crucial for your intestinal health.
-To shed some light on the “bacterial darkness,” we will explain what lies behind the three most important bacterial strains in our basic products.
+In our blog posts and on our website, we frequently discuss various strains of bacteria that are crucial for your gut health.
+To shed some light on this topic, we'll explain what's behind the three most important bacterial strains in our core products.

 So, may we introduce:

-Bifidobacteria are among the most common probiotic bacteria found in the human body - they make up more than 80% of the microorganisms in your intestines!
-Bifidobacteria are lactic acid bacteria that normally live in the intestines and vagina, but can also be absorbed into the body by taking probiotic foods or probiotics.
-Once in the intestines, they can settle there and multiply.
-Bifidobacteria help the body to break down food and absorb nutrients.
-They also have another important function: they can help prevent "bad" bacteria from penetrating the intestinal wall into the body, thus supporting the immune system.
+Bifidobacteria are among the most common probiotic bacteria, which occur in the human body - they make up more than 80% of the microorganisms in your gut!
+Bifidobacteria Bifidobacteria are lactic acid bacteria that normally live in the intestines and vagina, but can also be ingested through probiotic foods or probiotic supplements.
+Once in the intestines, they can colonize and multiply.
+Bifidobacteria help the body break down food and absorb nutrients.
+They also have another important function: they can help prevent "bad" bacteria from penetrating the intestinal wall and thus supporting the immune system.

-Bifidobacteria are real miracle weapons when it comes to killing “bad” bacteria in the gastrointestinal tract or in the urinary tract.
-So you can imagine it like this: During or after taking antibiotics, “good” bacteria in your intestines also die.
-To prevent the “bad” bacteria from gaining the upper hand, the bifidobacteria come into play because they can prevent pathogenic bacteria from multiplying.
-In doing so, they bring your intestinal flora back into balance.
+Bifidobacteria are true wonders when it comes to killing "bad" bacteria in the gastrointestinal tract and urinary tract.
+Think of it this way: During or after taking antibiotics, "good" bacteria in your gut also die off.
+To prevent the "bad" bacteria from taking over, bifidobacteria come into play, as they can inhibit the proliferation of pathogenic bacteria.
+This helps restore balance to your gut flora.

-These bacteria can help treat diarrhea, constipation and flatulence.
-Bifidobacteria also strengthen the body's immune system through a variety of mechanisms.
-For a healthy body and good well-being, it is therefore important to have sufficient bifidobacteria as part of the intestinal flora.
+These bacteria can help treat diarrhea, constipation, and bloating.
+Furthermore, bifidobacteria strengthen the body's immune system through a variety of mechanisms.
+Therefore, having sufficient bifidobacteria as part of the gut flora is important for a healthy body and overall well-being.

 Bifidobacterium Infantis

-Like other bifidobacteria, Bifidobacterium Infantis produces short-chain fatty acids in the intestine.
-This includes acetic acid, which ensures that the cells in your intestinal mucosa are nourished.
-This also has another crucial advantage: it fends off invading pathogens such as yeast and various fungi that can lead to various diseases and infections.
-Acetic acid is particularly important for babies because it serves as a great source of energy for them.
+Like other bifidobacteria, Bifidobacterium infantis produces short-chain fatty acids in the gut.
+These include acetic acid, which nourishes the cells in your intestinal lining.
+Acetic acid also has another crucial benefit: it defends against invading pathogens such as yeast and various fungi that can lead to various illnesses and infections.
+Acetic acid is particularly important for babies, as it serves as a significant energy source for them.

-When children are born, they are born with open spaces between the intestinal cells.
-This provides a large surface area for invading toxins and other harmful bacteria.
-Bifidobacterium Infantis has the important task of sending signals to the cells that line the intestine, stimulating them to produce proteins to close the gaps between the individual cells in the intestinal wall.
-The following applies: the denser the intestinal wall, the less susceptible the child is to disease.
+When children are born, they have open spaces between their intestinal cells.
+This provides a large target for invading toxins and other harmful bacteria.
+Bifidobacterium infantis plays a crucial role in sending signals to the cells lining the intestine, stimulating them to produce proteins that close these gaps.
+The denser the intestinal wall, the less susceptible the child is to illness.

-This bacterial strain also produces folate - also known as vitamin B9.
+Furthermore, this strain of bacteria produces folate – also known as vitamin B9.
 Folate is responsible for the production of red blood cells, which in turn are responsible for transporting oxygen in the body.

 Where are bifidobacteria found?